itsAwalden95/ibase_rag/README.md

-# RAG Pipeline for RedBooks
+# RAG Pipeline for Install base

 This repository provides a Retrieval-Augmented Generation (RAG) pipeline for processing and utilizing install bases for servers.